GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Added ability to add a bot without leaving SillyTavern or even restarting/refreshing anything
 - Added ability to specify message batch size when sending large messages
 - Added ability to send messages as a file
+- Fixed messages not getting split in batches properly (thanks a lot to manwith33 for pointing it out on Issues)
+- Added FlowGPT support

 ## Contact
 Please drop me a message on [Matrix](https://matrix.to/#/@glizzychief:techsaviours.org) or Discord (glizzychief#1048) if you have any questions or just want to say hi.

 ## Credits and shoutouts
 All credits go to the SillyTavern team, and Shoutouts to LegendPoet and vfnm here at github, as well as the ITSNOTPOEVER project!
+Additional shoutouts to LegendPoet and Hakon for all the support they've given so far!